leventogut/xec/README.md

 xec has the capability of:

-- Dynamic sub-command help generation
+- Dynamic sub-command generation based on the aliases of tasks
 - Adding extra arguments via cli
 - Grouping tasks as task lists
 - Run tasks in parallel (via task lists)